Prichard Colón: Brain injury, retirement, and death

-In 2017, the parents of Prichard Colón filed a lawsuit seeking damages from the ringside doctor and the promoters for more than $50 million.
-The lawsuit has still not been settled as of 2024, and never brought to trial.
-Prichard Colón's mother, Nieves Colón, believes it may never be settled.
+In 2017, Colón's parents filed a lawsuit seeking more than $50 million in damages from Richard Ashby and the organizers of the match.
+The lawsuit has not been settled as of 2025, and was never brought to trial.
+Prichard Colón's mother believes it may never be resolved.
+As of April 2017, Colón remained in a persistent vegetative state.

-In a September 2017 interview, while discussing his role in Colón's injury, Williams said "I pray for Prichard every day.
+In a September 2017 interview, while discussing his role in Colón's injury, Williams refused any blame, saying:

+I pray for Prichard every day.
 That's never going to change.
-I wish him nothing but peace and health...
-I would never intentionally harm someone like that...
+I wish him nothing but peace and health ...
+I would never intentionally harm someone like that ...
 I don’t place any blame on myself.
 I prayed about it.
 I wish the young man really well.
-It’s a hard situation on me and a hard situation on Colon’s family."
-Williams is now mostly known for his role in the fight, as opposed to his career.
+It's a hard situation on me and a hard situation on Colon's family.

-In July 2018, Colón's mother posted a video of Colón on her Facebook account in which he can be seen taking physical therapy and responding to verbal commands.
-She also stated that he was learning how to communicate through a computer.

-In 2023, his family, particularly his mother Nieves, continue to work with him whilst Colón continues rehabilitation.
-His speech has not returned as of 2023.
+In July 2018, Colón's mother posted a video on her Facebook account showing him taking physical therapy and responding to verbal commands.
+She also said he was learning to communicate through a computer.
+In 2023, his family, particularly his mother, continued to work with him while he remained in rehabilitation.
+He never recovered his speech ability.

+On August 13, 2026, Colón's father announced that he had died earlier that day at the age of 33.
+He was interred at Glen Haven Memorial Park in Winter Park, Florida.